Mickey Mouse is an cartoon character co-created in 1928 by Walt Disney and Ub Iwerks.

 AnimAID & ASIFA-Hollywood Executive Director

 “Many of these rare, original pieces have never been seen by the public.
-They will be on display at Sotheby’s New York galleries from April 11–15, with the auction opening for bidding online from April 23–30.
+They will be on display at Sotheby’s New York galleries from April 11–15, with the auction opening for bidding online from April 23–30 – UPDATE: Due to strong demand and generous additional donations, the bidding period has been extended through May 6.
 Proceeds will directly benefit over 70 animation families who have been affected by the disaster.
 In addition, ASIFA-Hollywood will host a series of events aimed at raising funds and fostering community support for animation artists and professionals in need.
 More information can be found here.”

 – Ian Ferreyra De Bone